-Financial services providers must determine where manual tasks are performed and how often, and must implement an automation strategy with the most robust and flexible automation technologies available.
-Selecting the right automation technologies is key for rapid implementation and being able to expand automation across devices and services in the network.
+Financial products and services firms must determine where manual tasks are performed, and their frequency, to determine an automation strategy.
+They should focus on flexible automation technologies to accommodate future requirement changes.
+Selecting the right automation technologies is key for rapid implementation and expansion across network devices and services.

-Red Hat® technologies offer a holistic, end-to-end software stack automation strategy, from a security-hardened operating system to automation software to dozens of vendor integrations (AWS, Cisco, Juniper, VMware, etc.), encompassing both IT and networking automation needs.
+Red Hat® technologies offer an end-to-end software stack to support your automation strategy— from a security-hardened operating system and automation software, to dozens of vendor integrations (AWS, Cisco, Juniper, VMware, etc.), encompassing both IT and networking automation needs.

 Having an entire stack of Red Hat technologies is not required, but the power of security and compliance automation is amplified when Red Hat products are combined.
-In the case of security and compliance automation, the combination of Red Hat Enterprise Linux, Red Hat Ansible® Automation, Red Hat Satellite, Red Hat Insights, and is particularly powerful.
+In the case of security and compliance automation, the combination of Red Hat Enterprise Linux, Red Hat Ansible® Automation Platform, Red Hat Satellite, and Red Hat Insights is particularly powerful.

-These Red Hat technologies work in concert for additional security and compliance benefits:
+These Red Hat technologies work together for additional security and compliance benefits:

 Red Hat Enterprise Linux provides security technologies to combat vulnerabilities, protect data, and meet regulatory compliance.
 You can automate regulatory compliance and security configuration remediation across systems and within containers with OpenSCAP, Red Hat’s National Institute of Standards and Technology (NIST)-certified scanner that checks and remediates against vulnerabilities and configuration security baselines, including:

-To better meet the varied security needs of hybrid computing, Red Hat Enterprise Linux 7.5 provides enhanced software security automation to mitigate risk through integration of OpenSCAP with Red Hat Ansible Automation.
-This integration supports the application of pregenerated Red Hat playbooks and supported Ansible Playbooks to remediate systems for compliance with security baselines, the creation of new Ansible Playbooks from a specific security profile, and the creation of Ansible Playbooks directly from OpenSCAP scans, which can then be used to implement remediations more rapidly and consistently across a hybrid IT environment.
+To better meet the varied security needs of hybrid computing, Red Hat Enterprise Linux provides enhanced software security automation to mitigate risk through integration of OpenSCAP with Red Hat Ansible Automation Platform.
+This integration supports the application of pregenerated Red Hat and supported Ansible Playbooks to remediate systems for compliance with security baselines, the creation of new Ansible Playbooks from a specific security profile, and the creation of Ansible Playbooks directly from OpenSCAP scans.
+These can be used to implement remediations more rapidly and consistently across a hybrid IT environment.

-Red Hat Enterprise Linux system roles also help with automated security.
-These system roles are a collection of Ansible roles and modules that provide a stable and consistent configuration interface to remotely manage Red Hat Enterprise Linux 6.10 and later versions.
-For example, the SELinux system role can be used to correctly and consistently configure Security-Enhanced Linux (SELinux) across Red Hat Enterprise Linux systems.
+Red Hat Enterprise Linux system roles also help with automated security, utilizing a collection of Ansible roles and modules that provide a stable and consistent configuration interface to remotely manage Red Hat Enterprise Linux 6.10 and later versions.
+For example, the Security-Enhanced Linux (SELinux) system role can be used to correctly and consistently configure SELinux across Red Hat Enterprise Linux systems.

 By automating common management tasks, fewer users require direct superuser access to hosts, reducing attack surface area.
-Using SELinux, automated management tasks can be assigned privileges specific to that task, which guards against privilege escalation bugs.
+Using SELinux, automated management tasks can be assigned privileges specific to that task, guarding against privilege escalation bugs.

-Red Hat Ansible Automation is a simple, powerful, and agentless IT automation technology that provides a common automation platform across the organization, providing the following security and compliance benefits:
+Red Hat Ansible Automation Platform, which includes Red Hat Ansible Tower, is simple, powerful, agentless IT automation technology that provides a common automation platform across the organization, providing the following security and compliance benefits:

 - Traceability and repeatability for compliance

-- Drastically reduced time spent on repetitive and mundane tasks
+- Drastically reduced time spent on repetitive tasks

-- Reduced risk of downtime by having a consistent approach to managing infrastructure
+- Reduced risk of downtime through a consistent infrastructure management approach

 - Minimized risk of systematic errors through automated analysis, detection, and resolution